 Battery run time

 This will give the likely time that the head-torch will last from fully charged, whether that is a fully charged re-chargeable battery or a set of say 3 x AAA batteries .
 The run time of head torches are measured from 30 seconds after the torch is switched on until the light drops to 10 % of the initial power.
 The figures tend to be quoted in warm temperatures, so bear in mind this if you are camping overnight in cold conditions.
-The use of the Valley and Peak Insulated Pouch will keep batteries and power banks warmer than leaving them in the cold of the tent and will preserve the battery output.
+The use of an insulated pouch will keep batteries and power banks warmer than leaving them in the cold of the tent and will preserve the battery output.

 A head torch is ideal for hand free tasks around camp